WiseDodge/RecursiveGenerics/README.md

 # Features:

-Reverse integers using generic recursion.
+Reverse integers using generic recursion. <br>
-Reverse doubles using generic recursion.
+Reverse doubles using generic recursion. <br>
-Reverse strings using generic recursion.
+Reverse strings using generic recursion. <br>

 # How to Use:

-Run ReverseTest.java.
+Run ReverseTest.java. <br>

-Enter the desired data type (int, double, or string).
+Enter the desired data type (int, double, or string). <br>

-Follow the prompts to provide input.
+Follow the prompts to provide input. <br>

-Experience the recursive reversal in action!
+Experience the recursive reversal in action! <br>